true-og/QuickShop-OG/README.md

 - Flag-based shop control.

-## Contribute

-If you're a developer, you can contribute to the QuickShop source code!
-Just make a fork, install the Lombok plugin (if not done automatically), make your changes and create a pull request when you're done!
-Please try to follow [Google's Java Code Style][googlejava] and do not increase the Plugin version.
-Thank you!

 ### Distributing forks

 You're allowed to create your fork to share.
 No permission is needed.
-Though it would be nice if you could pull-request your changes into this repository when they are good ones.

 ### Compile and Debugging